mb16biswas/KKD/README.md

-### Run the commands for the downstreaming tasks for Legal Domain
+### Run the commands for the downstreaming tasks for Finance Domain

 ```
 python fin_down_streaming/fiqa.py